 Why does my control arm look different on this car?

 Control arms can look very different from vehicle to vehicle.
-There are also multiple kinds of suspension systems for different types of vehicles and desired handling experiences.
-Here are the two most common for light-duty vehicles.
-Notice how the control arm shapes vary, even in different examples of the same system.
+There are also multiple types of suspension systems for different types of vehicles and desired handling experiences.
+Here are the three most common for light-duty vehicles.